kkga/kkga/notes/kak-sessions.md

 ```

 This makes integration with other tools possible.
 For example, you could pick a
-file in a terminal with fzf and open it in a given Kakoune client and session
+file in a terminal with fzf and open it in a given client and session with:
-with:

 ```shell
 fzf | xargs -I {} echo eval -client client0 edit '{}' | kak -p myproject
 ```

+Doing that by hand is not the way to go, so you would either write scripts for
+this or just use [kakoune.cr](https://github.com/alexherbo2/kakoune.cr), which
-[kakoune.cr](https://github.com/alexherbo2/kakoune.cr) is a brilliant tool that
-removes the need to handle all of this manually.
+is a brilliant tool that removes the need to handle all of this manually.

 However, management of Kakoune sessions is still up to the user.
 Simply running
 `kak my_file` will always create a new session to open the given file.